deepinder1992/3DHeatTransfer/paper/paper.md

 All solvers share a common interface defined in `solver.hpp`.
 Results are exported in legacy VTK format for visualization in ParaView.

 The project builds with CMake.
 Helper scripts `build.sh` and `installDeps.sh` simplify compilation on Linux systems with optional CUDA support.

-# Quality control

-Correctness is ensured through unit tests, analytical verification cases, and convergence checks in the `tests/` directory.
-Tests validate STL voxelization accuracy, boundary patch labeling, correct application of mixed Dirichlet/Neumann conditions, and consistency of results across all four solver backends.
-Analytical solutions for 1D and 3D heat conduction problems are used to verify second-order spatial accuracy.
-The test suite can be executed with `ctest` after building.

 # Performance